Chicken Shawarma and roasted cauliflower rice with parsley, dried apricots and cranberries.

 There’s a healthy list of spices in this recipe, however I did leave out black pepper, but feel free to add a teaspoon of ground black pepper to the spice blend.

 One last thing: here’s a video on two ways to smash garlic.
 I remove the skin by pressing the garlic cloves with a knife, and then toss the garlic in the food processor with the spices.

-If it’s not summer by you, or you don’t have a grill, feel free to cook the chicken at a broil setting in your oven: broil the chicken thighs for 8 to 10 minutes on each side.
+If it’s not summer by you, or you don’t have a grill, you can cook the chicken at a broil setting in your oven: broil the chicken thighs for 8 to 10 minutes on each side.

 I usually have whole coriander seeds on hand, and then grind them about halfway to powder consistency.
 This gives the chicken a bit of a crunch once it’s grilled.
 If you prefer no crunch, grind the coriander and the other whole spices to a powder for a smooth paste.
 Whole spices are more potent than pre-ground spices, but it means a bit more work on your part.
 You can use a mortar and pestle or a spice grinder (coffee bean grinder) to grind the whole spices into a powder.
 Or just use the pre-ground versions.

 - 2 tablespoons ground coriander

 - 1 1/4 teaspoon kosher or coarse salt (or use 1 1/2 teaspoons fine salt)

 - 1/4 cup plus 2 tablespoons high heat oil

 - 2 1/2 pounds (1.1 kg) chicken thighs, de-boned and skinned

 - Preheat your grill to around 500ºF (230ºC, or gas mark 8).